Bamof25th/ProducsPage/README.md

  * Limitations:

-// 1.App does not use search optimizations like debounce and lazy loading.
+ 1. App does not use search optimizations like debounce and lazy loading.
-// 2.App does not have a product detail page.
+ 2. App does not have a product detail page.
-// 3.We could have used revalidation to update the data on the client side if we had a real api.
+ 3. We could have used revalidation to update the data on the client side if we had a real api.
-// 4.We could have used 12 products in a single page a s limit to perfect the ui/ux.
+ 4. We could have used 12 products in a single page a s limit to perfect the ui/ux.
-// 5.redux is not required for this small app could  have used contextAPI instead.
+ 5. Using redux is not required for this small app could  have used contextAPI instead.

 ## Getting Started